 A frequently asked question to coin dealers and collectors is, "How much is a two-headed coin worth?"
 People find these coins in circulation and wonder if they've found some valuable and rare mint error.
 Some people think that a two-headed coin is extremely valuable and they will be able to retire or buy a new car with one.
 However, nothing could be further from the truth.

 A two-headed coin is worth very little, usually between $3 to $10, depending on how well the crafter made the coin and the face value of the coin.
-These coins are usually crafted by unscrupulous people looking to make novelty coins, props for magician tricks or create a way to swindle people out of their money.
-The U.S. Mint does not produce two-headed coins that you find in circulation or buy at flea markets.
+These coins are generally crafted by unscrupulous people looking to make novelty coins, props for magician tricks, or create a way to swindle people out of their money.
+Therefore, the U.S. Mint does not produce two-headed coins you find in circulation or buy at flea markets.

-Even if these tales from the mint are true, it is a sure thing that no two-headed U.S. coins could ever possibly have entered circulation.
+Even if these tales from the mint are true, it is sure that no two-headed U.S. coins could ever possibly have entered circulation.
 Any two-headed U.S. coin you find in pocket change is a novelty item.
 That is 100 percent certain.
-With that in mind, it may help you to know how two-headed coins are made, and how to tell whether the two-headed coin you have is a genuine mint error or not.
+With that in mind, it may help you to know how two-headed coins are made and how to tell whether the two-headed coin you have is a genuine mint error or not.

 How Are Two-Headed Coins Made?